FirebaseExtended/firebase-arduino/serial_protocol.md

 All responses will be prefixed with one of the following bytes signifying the response type.
 ```
   + If response is ok and a raw value
-  $ If response is ok and a raw value prefixed by count of bytes in response.
+  * If response is ok and a raw value prefixed by count of bytes in response.
   & If response is ok and json formatted
+  $ If response is ok and json formatted and prefixed by count of bytes in response.
   !
 If response is an error
 ```
 ##NETWORK